A. Goliath challenges Israel.

 And Saul said to David, "You are not able to go against this Philistine to fight with him; for you are a youth, and he a man of war from his youth."
 But David said to Saul, "Your servant used to keep his father's sheep, and when a lion or a bear came and took a lamb out of the flock, I went out after it and struck it, and delivered the lamb from its mouth; and when it arose against me, I caught it by its beard, and struck and killed it.
 Your servant has killed both lion and bear; and this uncircumcised Philistine will be like one of them, seeing he has defied the armies of the living God."
 Moreover David said, "The Lord, who delivered me from the paw of the lion and from the paw of the bear, He will deliver me from the hand of this Philistine."
 And Saul said to David, "Go, and the Lord be with you!"

 a.
-You are not able . . . you are but a youth: Saul thought David was disqualified because of his young age, size, and inexperience.
-This shows that Saul was looking at the battle purely in natural, outward terms.
-The outward “tale of the tape” said there was no way David could win.
-The “tale of God’s tape” said there was no way David could lose.
+You are not able . . . you are but a youth: Saul thought David was disqualified because of his age, size, and inexperience.
+This shows that Saul looked at the battle purely in natural, outward terms.
+The outward "tale of the tape" said there was no way David could win.
+The "tale of God's tape" said there was no way David could lose.

 b.
-You are but a youth and he a man of war from his youth: Saul essentially tells David, “He’s been a soldier longer than you have been alive!
-How could you ever overcome him?”
-Again, this shows that Saul is only looking at the outward, not the spiritual dimensions of this battle.
+You are but a youth and he a man of war from his youth: Saul essentially told David, "He's been a soldier longer than you have been alive.
+How can you ever defeat him?"
+Again, this shows that Saul only looked at the outward, not the spiritual dimensions of this battle.

 c.
 Your servant has killed both lion and bear: God prepared David for this exact battle when David was a lowly shepherd.
-A lion would attack the lambs, and David would battle the lion.
-A bear would come against the sheep, and David would battle the bear.
-All along, God was preparing David to fight Goliath.
+A lion attacked the lambs and David fought the lion.
+A bear came against the sheep and David battled the bear.
+All along, God prepared David to fight Goliath.
 How long did David prepare to fight Goliath?
 All of his life, up to that day.

 i.
-This is generally God’s pattern for preparation.
-He calls us to be faithful right where we are at, and then uses our faithfulness to accomplish greater things for Him.
-If David had run scared at the lion or the bear, he would never have been ready to fight Goliath now.
-But he had been faithful then, so he will be faithful now.
+This is generally God's pattern for preparation.
+He calls us to be faithful right where we are and then uses our faithfulness to accomplish greater things.
+If David ran scared at the lion or the bear, he would never have been ready to fight Goliath now.
+But he was faithful then, so he will be faithful now.

 d.
-Your servant has killed both lion and bear; and this uncircumcised Philistine will be like one of them, seeing he has defied the armies of the living God.
-David seems to be increasing in boldness as the story progresses.
-First, he said someone should fight Goliath (1 Samuel 17:26, 29).
+Your servant has killed both lion and bear; and this uncircumcised Philistine will be like one of them: David increases in boldness as the story progresses.
+First he said someone should fight Goliath for a righteous cause (1 Samuel 17:26, 29).
 Then he said he would fight Goliath (1 Samuel 17:32).
-Now, he says he will beat Goliath!
+Now he says he will kill Goliath.

 e.
-The Lord who delivered me from the paw of the lion and from the paw of the bear, He will deliver me from the hand of this Philistine: As a shepherd facing the lions and the bears, David had no idea he was being trained to fight a giant.
-When we are in the midst of our preparation, we rarely see how God is going to use it.
-We just entrust it to Him.
+The Lord who delivered me from the paw of the lion and from the paw of the bear, He will deliver me from the hand of this Philistine: As a shepherd facing lions and bears, David had no idea he was being trained to fight a giant.
+In the midst of our preparation we rarely see how God will use it.
 Yet now, David can look back and know that the same God who delivered him before will also deliver him now.
-David knew that God’s help in times past is a prophecy of His help in the future.
+David knew that God's help in times past is a prophecy of His help in the future.

 3. (38-40) David prepares to fight Goliath.